devldevelopment/dockingbox/README.md

 ```
 PDBReader reader = new PDBReader();
 double[] box = PDBStructureUtils.getBoundingBox(reader.readPDB("2GF0"), "A", new int[]{4, 5, 6, 7, 8});

+or

+double[] box = PDBStructureUtils.getBoundingBoxWithPadding(reader.readPDB("2GF0"), "A", new int[]{4, 5, 6, 7, 8},10.0);

+which adds 10A of padding to the surrounding box for ligand translation and rotation
 ```
 In the example above we are asking for a bounding box for protein 2GF0 with chain A and residues 4 through to 8.